Tracking and measuring the impact of a citywide approach to food

 We regularly undertake research, both on our own and with other partners such as Brighton & Hove City Council Public Health.
 Our research reports are on our publications page.

 This is our current list of research needs.
-We welcome approaches from academic partners who would like to build these needs into their research:
+We welcome approaches from partners who would like to build these needs into their research:

 Impact of a city-wide approach to food

-Food Waste/ food surplus
+Food Waste/ Food Surplus

 Food poverty/inequalities and food access

 - Support with undertaking and analysing data for survey and report on food banks use and needs carried out by Brighton & Hove Food Partnership annually (generally July – August).

 - Undertake interviews and/or focus groups to understand better the barriers to accessing a healthy diet, and identify possible solutions, in two groups our research has identified as vulnerable to food poverty: 18-34 years olds (1/3 of whom in our city have concerns about affording basic living costs) and young people moving on from care.

 - Explore how we might measure the proportion of Downland Estate (land owned by Brighton & Hove City Council) managed to high sustainability standards, by cross referencing with Natural England data sets; and/or research if there is any way to measure at a local level progress against Sustainable Development Goal indicator 2.4.1 “Proportion of agricultural area under productive and sustainable agriculture.”

 - Compile existing data on soils, water and nutrient availability across the Downland Estate in order to explore the potential for sustainably producing more food (especially vegetables and fruit) around Brighton and Hove.